bboc/s3-canvas/docs/index.md

 ## Overview

-Here's a set of simple and lightweight tools to bring more  clarity and transparency to your organization: the S3 Canvas Series.
+Here's a set of simple and lightweight tools to collectively explore and develop your organization: the S3 Canvas Series.

 As of now there's three different canvases: the [delegation canvas](#the-delegation-canvas), the [organization canvas](#the-organization-canvas) and the [team canvas](#the-team-canvas).
+Each of them helps you bring clarity and transparency another aspect of your organization: it's structure, the collaboration on team level, and the reason fore existence and the business model of your entire organization.

 Filling in a canvas in a group typically takes between 30 and 45 minutes, and helps you to develop shared understanding around the organization itself, it’s domains, and your circles or teams.